-All applicants to the College of Midwives of Ontario must be familiar with the laws, regulations and standards that apply to midwives in Ontario and must demonstrate that by completing the College’s Jurisprudence Course.
+All applicants to the College of Midwives of Ontario and registrants requesting a certificate of registration class change from Inactive to General must be familiar with the laws, regulations and standards that apply to midwives in Ontario and must demonstrate that by completing the College’s Jurisprudence Course.
 This requirement applies to all applicants wishing to become registered as a midwife in Ontario as of July 1, 2017.

-The completion of a jurisprudence course set and approved by the College’s Registration Committee is a non-exemptible registration requirement, and is outlined in the College’s Registration Regulation (O. Reg.
+The completion of a jurisprudence course set and approved by the College’s Registration Committee is a non-exemptible registration requirement for a general or supervised practice certificate, and is outlined in the College’s Registration Regulation (O. Reg.
 168/11, s.
 7 (7)).

 The College’s Jurisprudence Course is offered online and consists of a handbook to be reviewed, and an e-Learning module with exam questions.
 To access the Jurisprudence Course handbook, click here: Jurisprudence Course Handbook